shipshapecode/website-nuxt/content/blog/posts/2022-02-01-the-benefits-of-using-nextjs.md

 On an initial load, web applications built with React will render a page's static elements on the client side.
 Then, the network requests necessary for fetching any relevant data for that page will fire.
 Any returned data will populate the page where appropriate.

-Depending on the number of network requests and the bulk of the data returned, this process can result in either a brief, or potentially sizable, loading time for the end user.
+Depending on the number of network requests and the bulk of data required for hydrating a given page, this process can sometimes result in a sizable loading time for the end user.
 To accomodate long loading times, developers often opt to include a helpful component to be displayed on the UI that indicates to the user that the page isn't frozen, just loading.

 Next.js, on the other hand, offers server-side rendering as an option for eliminating the delay that occurs between page render and data population.
 To do this, Next.js will pre-render a page's static elements, then fetch and populate that page with data, before sending the fully generated page to the client.
 There are two options for pre-rendering pages with Next.js: static page generation and server-side rendering.